echan00/python-sdk/docs/api.rst

 API Reference
 ===============

-The following section outlines the API of topggpy.
+The following section outlines the API of dblpy.

 Version Related Info
 ---------------------